DurgeshSingh01/Clinical_Automation_System/README.md

-# RLL_ClinicalAutomation
+# ClinicalAutomation

-Welcome to our RLL Repository
+Welcome to our Repository

 Our team of Shravya, Kannan, Durgesh, Prasad, Sahid and Darshan say hi :)